 Most Bluetooth splitters or transmitters are connected to the music-playing device via a 3,5 mm jack connection.
-At the iPhone 7 or iPhone 7 Plus the Lightning-to-jack adapter must therefore still be used.
-But then, for example, Bluetooth splitters from TaoTronics ensure that you can supply two pairs of headphones from one audio source (iPhone, iPad, Mac, TV, MP3 player, radio, etc.).
-The two TaoTronics models mentioned below differ in that the TT-BA09 also allows an optical input of an audio signal via a TOSLINK cable, while the TT-BH08 "only" has a 3,5mm jack socket as audio-in.
+At the iPhone 7 or iPhone 7 Plus the Lightning-to-jack adapter can therefore still be used.
+But then Bluetooth splitters from TaoTronics, for example, ensure that you can supply two pairs of headphones from one audio source (iPhone, iPad, Mac, television, MP3 player, radio, etc.).
+The two TaoTronics models mentioned below differ in that the TT-BA09 also allows an optical audio signal to be fed in via a TOSLINK cable, while the TT-BH08 “only” has a 3,5mm jack as audio-in.

 But not only TaoTronics offers Bluetooth transmitters and splitters.
 Such devices are also available from other manufacturers such as Avantree or Hugoo.
 The aptX LOW LATENCY technology from the chip manufacturer Qualcomm is also used in the Avantree Bluetooth transmitter.
 Pairing is optimal when the headphones that are used for reception also use aptX LOW LATENCY.
 The Avantree Bluetooth transmitter you can find here.